simonswain/straw/README.md

 When more than one Node is connected to a given output, only one will receive each message.
-This lets you easily load-balance output from a node.
+This lets you easily load-balance output from a node by connecting more than one downstream node to it's output.

-When a node finished processing a message it must call the `done` callback.
+When a node finishes processing a message it must call the `done` callback.
 This signals it's ready for the next message.

 If you want a message to go to several nodes, create multiple outputs